We're really proud of what we achieve, together, as a network.

 Read the feedback we received from those who contacted the SMP with an enquiry in 2020-21.

-Read our colour-coded 2020-21 ‘logical framework’ (logframe) which report to the Scottish Government on for our Core Funding.
+Read our colour-coded 2020-21 ‘logical framework’ (logframe) through which we report to the Scottish Government on for our Core Funding.

 Of the 68 target indicators (all set pre-Covid):